 Wisconsin Sales Tax Calculator 2026

-Estimate Wisconsin state and local sales/use tax with county and Milwaukee profiles, food exemption mode, and transparent component-level results.
+Estimate Wisconsin state and local sales/use tax with tax-included prices, use-tax credits, county and Milwaukee profiles, and food exemption mode.

-Enter taxable amount before Wisconsin state and local sales/use tax.
+Enter the taxable amount before Wisconsin state and local sales/use tax.

 Use this mode for standard taxable retail goods and taxable services in Wisconsin.